 1202 Martin Luther King Jr Way, Tacoma, WA 98405

 Appointments are recommended, Walk in patients are accepted on a limited basis.
-This clinic is open to the community and current Community Health Care patients who are 12 years or older.
+This clinic is open to the community and current Community Health Care patients who are 5 years or older.
 This location will provide Pfizer or Moderna vaccine and you can book a first, second, third or booster dose appointment.
-Use the link below to find available dates and times.

 Kimi & George Tanbara MD, Health Center

 Appointments are recommended, Walk in patients are accepted on a limited basis.
-This clinic is open to the community and current Community Health Care patients who are 12 years or older.
+This clinic is open to the community and current Community Health Care patients who are 5 years or older.
 This location will provide Pfizer or Moderna vaccine and you can book a first, second, third, or booster dose appointment.
-Use the link below to find available dates and times.

 If you are a Community Health Care patient, call your clinic to schedule a vaccine appointment, or ask if you can get your vaccine at your next regularly scheduled appointment.